 Grand Theft Auto III's history of being ported to various platforms over the years has resulted in a staggering amount of unused models and textures being left in the files of each subsequent release.
 This includes nearly every vehicle and pedestrian model from the earliest builds of the game!

 A rather unfinished radar dome with its top being egg-shaped.
 Likely meant to be placed between the runways of Francis International, as the Shoreside Vale map from GTA III strategy guide suggests.

 A very menacing statue of a lion, internally named "iten_chinatown38".
 Early in development, two of these were placed on a small plot of grass that once occupied the area now taken by the Punk Noodles shop in the final.

 An icon depicting a camera.
 Code hidden within the mobile version of the game has spawn points for it, but only the PS2 version has fully functional programming.
 It may have been an earlier implementation of the stunt camera, as it basically does the same thing.
-The icon itself didn't go to waste, though, as it was later reused in GTA: San Andreas as a snapshot indicator.
+The icon itself didn't go to waste, though, as it was later reused in Grand Theft Auto: San Andreas as a snapshot indicator.

 A mysterious mine.
 It's unclear what its original purpose was, as its model isn't found in the same file as the weapons are and it makes no appearance in any prerelease media.
 This model popped up consistently in every 3D-era game up until Vice City Stories, where it finally made a small cameo as a cut weapon.

 There's a surprising amount of animation left over from various stages of development.

 Someone taking a drink, then wiping their mouth.
 Can only be found in the PS2 version's files.